pankaj-0301/DiscoveryAI/README.md

 ## Using as a Search Engine

-If you wish to use Perplexica as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:
+If you wish to use DiscoveryAI as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:

 1. Open your browser's settings.
 2. Navigate to the 'Search Engines' section.
 3. Add a new site search with the following URL: `http://localhost:3000/?q=%s`.
-Replace `localhost` with your IP address or domain name, and `3000` with the port number if Perplexica is not hosted locally.
+Replace `localhost` with your IP address or domain name, and `3000` with the port number if DiscoveryAI is not hosted locally.
 4. Click the add button.
-Now, you can use Perplexica directly from your browser's search bar.
+Now, you can use DiscoveryAI directly from your browser's search bar.

 ## One-Click Deployment